UMMobile/ummobile_sdk/README.md

 - `user`: contains the functions to get the user information.
 - `academic`: contains the functions to get the academic information.
+- `financial`: contains the functions to get the financial information.
 - `catalogue`: contains the functions to get the general information.

 ## Individual vs Main class